Today was the day we were all waiting for. The stretch going from Athirappilly to Valparai is perhaps one of India’s most amazing forest routes.

 While riding through this area, we just realised what we’d missed out on.

 The road going through Pampadum Shola National Park to Top Station was stunning.
 With tall trees surrounding us on both sides and not a single soul in sight, it was amazing to ride through this forest area.

 Unfortunately, we didn’t come across any bison in the day time either.

-Once we got out of Pampadum Shola forest area, the skies started to drizzle a bit.
+Once we got out of the Pampadum Shola forest area, the skies started drizzling.
 We continued on regardless.

-The route from Top Station onward was full on greenery.
-Tea plantations surrounded us on all sides, and with the rain picking up its pace, our morning ride was turning out to be much better than we’d hoped for.
+The route from Top Station onward was full of greenery.
+Tea plantations surrounded us on all sides, and with the rain picking up its pace, our morning ride turned out to be much better than we’d hoped.

 The sloping hills were a pleasure to ride on.
 Even though we’d come through this same route uphill the previous day, this was a different experience altogether.

 We stopped at a place nearby Mattupatty Dam for our breakfast.
 I didn’t like the Idlis served here and passed them on to Bala after having just one.
 The Vada was good though.
 The tea was great as usual, and why not?
 Tea is literally being grown around this place.